query_macaulay searches for metadata from

 Character string with the scientific name of a species in the format: "Genus epithet".
 Required.
 Can be set globally for the current R session via the "term" option (e.g.

 Character vector with the media format to query for.
 Options are 'sound', 'image' of 'video'.
-Required.
+Can be set globally for the current R session via the "format" option (e.g.

 Logical argument that determines if text is shown in console.
 Default is